Preparing to buy your first home

 Paying back the money you borrowed isn’t the only expense you’ll have to manage every month as a homeowner.
 In addition to the principal, you will need to pay interest, taxes and insurance.

-Property taxes in your area will generally cost about 1% of your home’s value every year.
+Property taxes in your area will generally cost about 1% of your home’s value every year, though the amount varies by state.
 You’ll also be expected to purchase homeowner’s insurance, and, depending on how much cash you put down upfront, you might also be on the hook for mortgage insurance, which protects the lender in case you default.

-Our mortgage payment calculator can help you add it all up and determine your monthly housing bill.
+Our mortgage income calculator can help you add it all up and determine your monthly housing bill.

 Once you know the costs, make sure you’ll have enough room left in your budget for other expenses, including groceries, entertainment, clothing and travel.